-Figure 2: Annual time series of cumulative retained absolute (a) and relative (b) catches (metric tonnes; t) of bigeye tuna by fishery for the period 1950-2022.
+Figure 2: Annual time series of cumulative retained absolute (a) and relative (b) catches (metric tonnes; t) of bigeye tuna by fishery for the period 1950-2023.
 LS = schools associated with floating objects; FS = free-swimming schools.
 Data source: raised time-area catches

 With the development of the industrial purse seine fishery and the increased activity of vessels using longlines and other gears, bigeye tuna catches increased rapidly in the early 1980s (Figs. 2-3).
-Exceptionally high catch levels were recorded between 1997 and 2007, with the highest catches ever recorded in 1999 at over 160,000 t.
+Exceptionally high catch levels were recorded between 1997 and 2007, with the highest catches ever recorded in 2004 at over 138,000 t.

-Between 2010 and 2011 catches dropped considerably to around 53% of 1999 levels, as longline fishing effort in the western Indian Ocean was displaced eastwards or reduced due to the threat of piracy close to the areas under the national jurisdiction of Somalia.
+Catches dropped considerably in 2010s as longline fishing effort in the western Indian Ocean was displaced eastwards or reduced due to the threat of piracy close to the areas under the national jurisdiction of Somalia.
 Catches by purse seiners also declined over the same period, albeit not to the same extent as longliners thanks to the presence of security personnel onboard of purse seine vessels of the EU and Seychelles, which enabled fishing operations to continue.

-Catches of all purse seine fisheries combined were variable since 2011, with unusually high catches reported during 2022 (51,000 t) and potentially affected by changes in data processing methodologies introduced by some important fleets (IOTC 2023b).
+Catches of all purse seine fisheries combined were variable since 2011, with unusually high catches reported during 2023 (52,000 t) and potentially affected by changes in data processing methodologies introduced by some important fleets (IOTCWPTT25DP7_2?).

-Longline fisheries, on the contrary, showed marked increasing trends in reported catches of bigeye tuna in post-piracy years, reaching a peak of 62,000 t in 2013 before initiating a new decline that brought catch levels down to the recent minimum of 27,000 t reported in 2018 (Fig. 3).
+Longline fisheries, on the contrary, showed marked increasing trends in reported catches of bigeye tuna in post-piracy years, reaching a peak of 42,000 t in 2014 before initiating a new decline that brought catch levels down to the recent minimum of 28,000 t reported in 2019 (Fig. 3).

-Figure 3: Annual time series of catches (metric tonnes; t) of bigeye tuna by fishery group for the period 1950-2022.
+Figure 3: Annual time series of catches (metric tonnes; t) of bigeye tuna by fishery group for the period 1950-2023.
 Data source: best scientific estimate of retained catches

-Table 2: Best scientific estimates of annual retained catches (metric tonnes; t) of bigeye tuna by fishery for the period 2013-2022.
+Table 2: Best scientific estimates of annual retained catches (metric tonnes; t) of bigeye tuna by fishery for the period 2014-2023.
 The background intensity colour of each cell is directly proportional to the catch level.
 Data source: raised time-area catches